When is a Trip is Canceled by the Captain?

 Timing

-When we will know if the trip got canceled?
+When will we know if the trip is canceled?

 Cancelation Policy

-Once you’ve booked your trip you can cancel your reservation for any reason up to 72 hours before your trip.
+Once you’ve booked your trip, you can cancel your reservation for any reason up to 72 hours before your trip.
 You will receive a full refund.
-You will lose your deposit if you cancel less than 72 hours before your trip.
+We reserve the right to keep your deposit if you cancel your trip after the 3-day window expires or apply it towards another trip at a mutually agreeable time and date.

 Helpful Links

-You may find that looking at the marine forecast is helpful before booking your trip aboard St. Pete.
-These are marine forecasts for several of the fishing grounds that we visit.
-Our most frequent destination would be the Monomoy Rips.
+You may find that looking at the Monomoy Marine Forecast is helpful before booking your trip aboard St. Pete.
+There are marine forecasts for several of the fishing grounds that we visit, but our most frequent destination would be the Monomoy Rips.

 Another helpful page is What to Bring.
 This is a helpful list of things to bring along and some things not to bring.